 Oil-based primers are good for painting on wood and work with both oil- and latex-based paints.
 They can help prevent stains from bleeding through the new paint.
-Oil-based primers cost around $30 a gallon.
+Oil-based primers cost between $25 and $70 a gallon.

 Latex-based primers are good for drywall and work with latex paints.
 They can cover and seal small stains.
-Latex primers cost around $20 a gallon.
+Latex primers cost between $15 and $60 a gallon.

 Shellac primers are good for wood, and for covering major damage from smoke or water.
 They can seal in the smell of smoke, as well as any staining.
-Shellac primers cost around $15 a gallon.
+Shellac primers cost between $30 and $80 a gallon.

 Like primers, paints come in many different varieties.
 This includes not only the base, such as oil, latex, or urethane, but also the quality of the paint and its finish.